mjoblin/vibinui/README.md

 ## Installation

-See the [Vibin backend documentation] for information on how to install both the backend and this UI.
+See the [Vibin backend documentation] for complete information on how to install both the backend and this UI.

+In summary:

+1. Install the [`vibin`](https://github.com/mjoblin/vibin) backend first.
+2. Use the backend's commandline interface to download and install the UI application onto the backend.

+The backend will then be able to serve the UI to a browser running on any other machine on the same network (a laptop, iPad, etc), via a URL hosted on the backend such as `http://192.168.1.100/ui`.

+In most cases, the backend will run on an always-on machine on the network -- such as a server or Raspberry Pi -- so it's always available to any browser which wishes to access the UI.

 ## Developers